ThinkBigAnalytics/scalding-workshop/Workshop.md

 ### Cascading

-Because Scala is a *functional programming* language with excellent support for DSL creation, I would argue that using Scalding is much nicer than the Java-based Cascading itself.
+Because Scala is a *functional programming* language with excellent support for DSL (domain-specific language) creation, using Scalding is much nicer than the Java-based Cascading itself, because Scalding programs are more concise and intuitive.

 ### Cascalog